dragorobots/Janelia/FL_robot/LINE_FOLLOWING_ROBUSTNESS_FIXES.md

 ### Robot Startup
 - When `./start_hide_and_seek.sh` is run, the robot should only show "waiting for start trial" status
 - No line following status messages should be published until the trial actually starts
+- No line following status messages should be published when in `PICK_COLOR` state
 - Trial progress should show step 0 (waiting for start)

 ### Line Following Robustness
-- When line following fails (line lost for `MAX_LINE_LOSSES` times), the robot will:
+- When line following fails (line lost), the robot will:
   1. Reverse for 0.5 seconds
-  2. Turn right for 2.7 seconds
+  2. Turn left for 2.7 seconds (searching for line)
-  3. Turn left for 5.5 seconds
+  3. Turn right for 5.4 seconds (searching for line)
-  4. Turn right for 2.7 seconds
+  4. **Line officially lost** - Turn left for 2.7 seconds (corrective turn to return to center, not searching)
-  5. **NEW**: Make a corrective turn to the left for 2.7 seconds
-  6. Then transition to the next state
+  5. Then transition to the next state

 ### Trial Progress Accuracy
 - Trial progress is now driven entirely by robot progress messages